 And then I hear myself saying, “Thank you for the generous offer, but with all due respect I will have to decline.
 I have many trips coming up in the next two months, but they will not be with your airline.”

-So why will I not be flying Southwest Airlines again?
+So why will I not be flying Southwest Airlines again with my family?
 Because if I can’t trust that you will make even your little mistakes right, then I can’t fly with you.
 I can’t give you my money.
 I can’t give you my support.
 I can’t travel with my kids on your planes no matter how funny your flight attendants are or how free it is to pack my big suitcases.

 Postscript: Part of the confusion was that each of the five people with whom I spoke gave me different information.
 When I asked Customer Relations Supervisor Lila about that, she said that’s because people at different levels have access to different amounts of information.
 When I pointed out that that seemed to cause problems and seemed to be forcing their agents to mis-communicate, she, well, agreed.
 Huh.